Stability and performance verification of dynamical systems controlled by neural networks: algorithms and complexity: Stability analysis

-\begin{remark} The local boundedness assumption of point 2 of the preceding theorem is satisfied by most commonly used neural networks, including the ReLU network.
+\begin{remark} The continuous selection assumption of point~2 of the preceding theorem is satisfied by most commonly used neural networks, including the ReLU network.
 This is highlighted in the following corollary. \end{remark}